Rock opera: 1970s

-Bat Out of Hell is a rock album by Meat Loaf that remains one of the best-selling albums of all time, having sold over 50 million copies worldwide.
+Bat Out of Hell (1977) is a rock album by Meat Loaf that remains one of the best-selling albums of all time, having sold over 50 million copies worldwide.
 It is certified 14× Platinum by the Recording Industry Association of America (RIAA).
 As of June 2019, it has spent 522 weeks in the UK Albums Chart, the second longest chart run by a studio album.
 Rolling Stone ranked it at number 343 on its list of the 500 Greatest Albums of All Time.
 A musical based on Bat Out of Hell, staged by Jay Scheib, opened at the Manchester Opera House in 2017.
 The album's producer, Jim Steinman, coined the term Wagnerian rock after composer Richard Wagner to describe the genre of the record.

-Perhaps the archetypal and most famous rock opera is The Wall, a double album released by Pink Floyd in 1979.
+The Wall, a double album released by Pink Floyd in 1979, is an archetypal example of a rock opera and among the most successful.
 The Wall chronicles the story of Pink, a character who ultimately constructs an emotional wall to protect himself after being driven into insanity as a result of traumatic life experiences.
 The album was included in Rolling Stones lists of the greatest albums of all time in 2003, 2012, and 2020.
 James Guthrie, the album's engineer, won the 1980 Grammy award for Best Engineered Recording (non-classical), and the album was nominated for the Grammy Award for Album of the Year.
 The album was subsequently made into a 1982 film entitled Pink Floyd – The Wall.
 An elaborate 1980–1981 concert tour was conducted by the band after the album's release and bassist Roger Waters reincarnated the tour twice; once in Berlin in 1990 to commemorate the fall of the Berlin Wall and again around the world from 2010–2013, a series of shows that became the highest-grossing tour by a solo musician.